Announcements

 Engravings on Headstones

-I have noted that there are several headstones within Pleasant Valley Cemetery that are missing the final date on the headstone.
-I highly encourage you, as a sign of respect, to have that final date engraved on headstones.
-You can contact Gough Memorial Engraving and they would be happy to quote you a price to have this last piece of work completed.
-(913) 669-3952
+There are several headstones within Pleasant Valley Cemetery that are missing the final date on the headstone.
+You are encouraged, as a sign of respect, to have that final date engraved on your loved one’s headstone.
+You can contact Gough Memorial Engraving and they would be happy to quote you a price to have this work completed [(913) 669-3952].

 Friends of PVC

-We had twelve (12) individuals sign up to participate in the newly reconstituted Friends of PVC.
+Several individuals have signed up to participate in the newly reconstituted Friends of PVC.
 This is a group of volunteers who agree to adopt a particular section of the cemetery and perform routine maintenance throughout the entire year.
 The idea is to visit their assigned section(s) periodically and look for items that need to be picked up and disposed of such as trash, expired decorations and branches and twigs as well as straightening up veteran markers, flag holders and other items that need a little tender loving care.

-I would like to thank the following individuals for signing up:
+We would like to thank these individuals for signing up:

 Patty Becka